OldManny/AutoMate/README.md

    - **Automatic Pause & Resume**: If your OS goes to sleep, the scheduling daemon pauses.
 Once your machine wakes, tasks resume automatically.
    - **Recurring Tasks**: Pick a time and choose the days (e.g., weekdays) for your automation.
 The same tasks will run each specified day at the scheduled time.
    - **Local JSON Sync**: A dedicated JSON file keeps track of all scheduled jobs (additions or deletions).
 A watchdog monitors changes and updates APScheduler accordingly, so any adjustments via the app interface are instantly reflected in the schedule.
-   - **File & Email Compatibility**: Schedule file operations (like “Sort by Date” or “Compress Files”) as well as emails (via Mailgun).
+   - **File, Email and Data Compatibility**: Schedule file operations (like “Sort by Date” or “Compress Files”) as well as emails (via Mailgun).
 Both use the same scheduling framework.

 This ensures complete control over automations, even when the app is closed.